 In the overview (Resources → Certificates) you see all already created certificates of the selected client, listed for title, provider, owner, creation date and change date.
 On the left side you can restrict the overview via filter to title and language.

-There are the mass processing functions Copy, Move, Delete, Change owner, Replace and Export for certificates.
+There are the mass processing functions Copy, Move, Delete, Change owner, Replace and deactivate and Export for certificates.
 More information about these functions you find under Certificates: Mass processing functions.

 The following functions are available via the context menu of the appropriate certificate title.